Feyerabend/ABC80/README.md

 much -- in my opinion -- focused on a single topic: the programming language BASIC.

-As a side note I can see that what today is referred to as working with "refactoring" as an educational tool by such people as Kevlin Henney, is already present here, but in the way that *change* do not break but alter (or proper code refactoring do *not alter*) behaviour of programs, but debugging or testing is not really educational in the same sense.
+As a side note I can see that what today is referred to as working with "refactoring" as an educational tool mentioned by such people as Kevlin Henney, is already present here, but in the way that *change* do not break but alter (or proper code refactoring do *not alter*) behaviour of programs, but debugging or testing is not really educational in the same sense.

-> But education can get a whole different character as we also see that the programs' behaviour
+> The education can get a completely different character as we also see that the programs'
-> changes through changes in atomic functions.
-My intention here is not that, but what HS tends
+> behaviour changes through changes in atomic functions.
+My intention here is not that, but
-> to, that tests and corrections etc. in programs should become some main task.
+> what HS tends to, that tests and corrections etc. in programs should become some main task.

 Well, let's go back some years to 1978 and the computer ABC80.
 It was a Swedish computer quite new at the time, and which came to market this year.
 It was bought by our school